taranjeet/open-edx-proposals/oeps/oep-0025-proc-incremental-improvements.rst

   small chunk of available time

 * Hackathon teams who want to make a burst of progress on a big objective

+* Technical writers who want to make gradual small improvements to the Open edX documentation.

 When enough of an epic is complete that the scope of remaining work becomes more manageable (or when an external deadline like end of support for